Xiuyu-Li/ml-learning/README.md

 # techx-drl-homework
-My solutions for some of the homework of TechX Deep Reinforcement Learning course taken in July, 2018.
+My implementations for some mahcine learning algorithms.
+Most of them are created from scratch.

-More specific description and code comments and clearer code styles will be updated in the future.
+This repository is bascially used to record my learning process in the field of machine learning.
+More specific description and code comments and clearer code styles might be updated in the future.